Pat Patriot

 "Pat Patriot" logo used by the New England Patriots as their primary logo from 1960 (when the team was known as the Boston Patriots) through 1992.
 This logo is commonly referred to as "Pat The Patriot" and has been resurrected for the Patriots' white-helmeted throwback uniforms.
 Pat The Patriot can be seen on the Patriots' sideline, appearing on official team-issued clothing worn by players such as former quarterback Tom Brady's knit winter hat.

-Pat Patriot, commonly referred to as "Pat The Patriot," is the mascot of the New England Patriots, a National Football League (NFL) franchise based in Foxborough, Massachusetts.
+Pat Patriot, commonly referred to as "Pat The Patriot," is the mascot of the New England Patriots of the National Football League (NFL).
 He is depicted as a soldier of the American Revolution.
 The logo version of Pat wears a tricorne hat and a Continental Army uniform.
 This was the Patriots' official insignia until 1993, when it was replaced by the current logo which is known as "Flying Elvis".
 Today, Pat Patriot is used for throwback merchandise as well as an alternate logo across the Patriots branding.
 Logo Pat was created by Worcester Telegram - Evening Gazette cartoonist Phil Bissell in 1960.